 The new SRP option for Smart Regulated Pressure uses the principle of PWM, Pulse Width Modulation.
 The latter allows the user to control the drops size for his site while optimizing the rate.
 This control also makes it possible to have a better distribution of the mixture on the plant.
 Also, thanks to PWM, the risk of dispersion is reduced and drift is controlled.

 PWM also has a major advantage for its user: that of no longer having to handle the nozzle support / nozzles before a job.

 The choice of drop size is associated with a given pressure, which the SRP system will endeavor to regulate.
 The major advantage of the SRP system is being able to maintain this pressure at the nozzle despite variations in forward speed, the rate to be applied [L / ha], the number of open nozzles or the number of open sections.
 These are all elements that normally make it vary.

 PWM, what for?

-This pressure-controlled operation at the nozzle provides the user benefits in terms of spray quality:
+This work on a regulated pressure at the nozzle level offers the user advantages in terms of spray quality:

 – homogeneous droplet spectrum